Leica TL2 vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the K-5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-5 was succeeded by the Pentax K-5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.
+Further information on the features and operation of the TL2 and K-5 can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Pentax K-5 Manual.

 So how do things add up?
 Is the Leica TL2 better than the Pentax K-5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.